Sean Casten

-Due to redistricting as a result of the 2020 United States census, Casten and fellow Democrat Marie Newman contended to represent the same district in the 2022 Democratic primary election.
+Due to redistricting as a result of the 2020 United States census, Casten and fellow Democrat Marie Newman competed to represent the same district in the 2022 Democratic primary election.
 Casten defeated Newman in the primary election on June 28, 2022.
-He won the general election, beating the Republican nominee, Orland Park mayor Keith Pekau, on November 8, 2022.
+He won the general election, defeating the Republican nominee, Orland Park mayor Keith Pekau, on November 8, 2022.

 Early life and education

-Born in Dublin, Ireland, to American parents, and raised in Hartsdale, New York, Casten earned a Bachelor of Arts in molecular biology and biochemistry from Middlebury College in 1993.
+Born in Dublin, Ireland, to American parents, Judy and Tom Casten, and raised in Hartsdale, New York, Casten earned a Bachelor of Arts in molecular biology and biochemistry from Middlebury College in 1993.
 He then worked for two years as a scientist at the Tufts University School of Medicine.
 In 1998, he earned a Master of Engineering Management and a Master of Science in biochemical engineering from the Thayer School of Engineering at Dartmouth College.

 Business career

 Casten began his career working at consultancy Arthur D. Little, where he did fuel chain analyses for the company's chemical engineering group.
 From 2000 to 2007, he served as the president and CEO of Turbosteam Corporation, which converted emissions from power plants into energy.

 In 2007, Casten and his father, Tom Casten, founded Recycled Energy Development (RED).
 RED focused on recycling wasted energy and converting energy facilities to cleaner, more economic uses.
 RED attempted to make profitable use of waste heat capturing technology, an avenue of electricity generation that attracted interest from a number of startup companies looking to find a "breakthrough" in the technology.
 In 2015, an investor in RED sued the company, alleging mismanagement by Casten.
 Casten settled the lawsuit and sold the company in 2016; he said the allegations against him were untrue and were part of a hostile takeover attempt.

 Casten was a founding chairman of the Northeast CHP Initiative.
 He participated in crafting the bill that became the Regional Greenhouse Gas Initiative (RGGI), a program in the northeast United States that attempts to use market forces to reduce greenhouse gas emissions.